 The lobby group also accuses the MP and the current NG-CDF of failing to make public all tender information as required by Law.
 On August 3rd 2018, President Uhuru Kenyatta issued Executive Order No 2 of 2018 that compelled public procuring entities to make public tender details so as to enable Kenyans scrutinize the items purchased, contract prices and the particulars of the suppliers including owners, directors and any other individuals with beneficial ownership of the winning companies.
 The order required public entities to update and publicize tendering details through their websites, e-Citizen, Public Procurement Regulatory Authority (PPRA), public notice boards and official Government publications.
 While issuing the order, President Uhuru Kenyatta said there existed an overriding national good to deepen accountability and transparency in the procurement of goods and services.

 The lobby, composed of over 200 members now wants Hon.
 David Ochieng and his committee to come clean and publish the details regarding all the tenders he has presided over for the last 7 years he has been in office.
-In his Facebook post recently, former Ugenya aspirant Daniel Juma Omondi promised a reward for anyone who can demonstrate Ugenya Constituency NG-CDF openly publishes tenders like other constituencies in the country.
+Former Ugenya aspirant Daniel Juma Omondi promised a reward for anyone who can demonstrate Ugenya Constituency NG-CDF openly publishes tenders like other constituencies in the country.